SMosegaard/cds-vis/assignments/assignment-4/README.md

 In this repository, the pretrained MTCNN will detect faces in newspapers.
 The dataset is a collection of three historic Swiss newspapers: Gazette de Lausanne (GDL), Impartial (IMP), and Journal de Genève (JDG).
 The newspapers spans over 4,000 issues ranging from 1790s to 2010s.
 All newspapers are in black and white format and contains metadata in their titles.

 You can download the dataset [here](https://zenodo.org/records/3706863) and place it in the ```in``` folder.
-Ensure to unzip the data within the folder before executing the code.
+Make sure to unzip the data within the folder before executing the code.

 ## Repository structure

 The repository consists of the following elements:
-- 2 bash scripts for setup and execution of the code
+- 2 bash scripts for setup of the virtual environments, installation of requirements, and execution of the code
+- 1 .txt file specifying the required packages including versioned dependencies
 - 1 README.md file
-- 1 .txt file specifying the required packages
 - 3 folders
     - in: contains data to be processed
     - src: consists of the Python code to be executed